 Choice of Membership Functions: The proper choice of Membership Functions (MF) for each and every parameter plays a pivotal role in determining the efficiency of the system.
 The various symptoms of asthma that do not have definite values are considered as parameters.
 Membership functions are chosen for each of these parameters.
 It has been observed that the number of choices available is significantly large.
 Apart from the number of membership functions, a number of other factors need to be taken into account.
 These factors include the type, parameters, the conjunction, the implication or inference operator (Mamdani, Larsen), the aggregation operator and the type of fuzzification and defuzzification.
-On observation of behavioural characteristics each fuzzy variable encountered in the
+On observation of behavioural characteristics each fuzzy variable encountered in the problem is represented using triangular (Asthma, Dyspnea, Tuberculosis, Nocturnal Symptoms, Oral Steroids, Alertness), trapezoidal (cough, wheeze, difficulty in speaking, respiratory rate, age, smoking, BMI, time of the day) or both (Fever).
+The only restriction that any membership function has to satisfy is that its values must be in the [0, 1] range.
+A fuzzy set can either be a crisp set or it could be represented using a number of membership functions.

-Table 1: Parameters and their corresponding functions
+Table 1: Parameters and its corresponding functions

-(input/output) Parameter Factor on Which it Depends
+TYPE(INPUT/OUTPUT) PARAMETER FACTOR ON WHICH IT DEPENDS

-INPUT Age Age of the patient
+Age Age of the patient

 Alertness Number of active hours per day

 BMI Weight and Height of the patient

 Cough Number of days it prolongs

 Difficulty in speaking Ability to Speak (Number of words)

-Fever Temperature of the patient
+INPUT Fever Temperature of the patient

-Nocturnal Symptoms Number of night time awakenings

-in a week
+Nocturnal Symptoms Number of night time awakenings in a week

-Oral Steroids Amount of steroids consumed
+Oral Steroids Amount of steroids consumed per day

-per day

 Respiratory Rate Number of breaths per minute

 Smoking Number of Cigarettes per day

 Time of the day Time of the day in 24-Hour format

 Wheeze Number of days it prolongs

-Output Asthma Severity of the disease is represented
+OUTPUT Asthma Severity of the disease is represented on a scale

-COPD on a scale of 1-10
+COPD of 1-10

 Tuberculosis